cup (noun, verb) /kʌp/ LISTEN

 You may often hear the expression “my cup of tea” which means something that suits someone or that they like, or it can be something they don’t like if they say, “That’s not my cup of tea.”
 The expression is used as a song lyric in the famous musical The King and I starring Deborah Kerr.
 In the song “Getting to Know You” she talks about how happy she is to get to know her new students and that they are “precisely [her] cup of tea.”

 Cups are also used in alternative therapy, with hot suction cups being applied to different points on the body.
-A lot of athletes used cupping during the recent Olympic Games in Rio, as some people think it can relieve muscle pain.
+A lot of athletes used cupping during the Olympic Games, as some people think it can relieve muscle pain.
 You may have noticed the cup marks on their bodies, as in these images of the US swimmer Michael Phelps.

 Did you know?